 The way you feed yourself is the most basic, most fundamental way you demonstrate you care for yourself.

 I know many of you have been “dieting” – trying different ways to eat food with rigid rules and big sacrifice so that you can lose weight or feel better.
 For some of you the diet works……for a while.
 You achieve your results, but then you stop, because it’s actually hard to maintain said diet indefinitely.
 And then slowly the weight comes back on or the illnesses/issues return.

 If you’ve had a dieting mentality, I encourage you to shift your focus from dieting to nourishing.
+You can learn more about dieting at Shapebloom.com, as they tend to have good articles regarding consistent and successful small-step dieting.
 It is time to stop counting calories; if you need to count anything, count nutrients and amp them up, and count synthetic substances and omit them.

 Nutrients are essential to drive many of the biochemical reactions that occur inside you that determine so much about your level of wellness.
 It’s nutrients that keep you alive.
 The adult body is made up of about 50 trillion cells.
 They don’t work alone, they work together by communicating information between them – and they can only do that when there are nutrients present.
 So when you are not getting adequate nutrients, some of the most basic processes are compromised, and those that help us to experience optimal health are hindered even further.

 Every second there are billions of biochemical reactions taking place within you.
 These reactions involve the conversion of one substance to another, and micronutrients (vitamins and minerals) are often required for these conversions to occur.
 Nutrients are also needed for the construction of other substances in the body and are sometimes even incorporated into these new structures.